Table of Contents

 Using MetricFire to monitor NGINX

 Did you know you can visualize your NGINX statuses with MetricFire?
-MetricFire ingests time-series metrics so as long as your metrics are sent in a format Graphite can ingest, MetricFire may be a great fit for you.
-To integrate NGINX with MetricFire, we use a Telegraf plugin.
-This allows you to get the visualization into your NGINX that you need.
-You can see the 502 errors as well as the status of your NGINX server.
+MetricFire ingests time-series metrics, so as long as your metrics are sent in a format Graphite can ingest, we use a Telegraf NGINX plugin to integrate NGINX with MetricFire.
+With this agent, you can see the 502 errors and the status of your NGINX servers.
+To get better insights and solve the 502 errors in your NGINX servers, sign up for a MetricFire 14-day free trial and then follow our tutorial to start sending NGINX data to your account.

 How to solve the 502 error?